-On May 29, 1977, the church dedicated a stained glass window, new choir hymnals and a piano.
+On May 29, 1977, the church dedicated a stained glass window, new choir hymnals, and a piano.
 Bishop William R. Cannon gave the sermon.
-Although the church has had a Sunday School from the beginning, and in the 1970's had "Story Hour" and Vacation Bible School during the week in spring and summer, currently the church has no youth activities.
+Currently, the church has no youth activities.
+However, the church has had a Sunday school from its beginning, and in the 1970s had "Story Hour" and Vacation Bible School during the week in the spring and summer.
 There is a joint UMW with Smithville Church.